curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 The RGB filter app uses Pip's built-in camera.
 You can code your own filters and use the sliders to adjust the on-screen image.

 {{< figure src="RGB2.png" >}}

+---

+{{< figure src="SimonSays1.png" >}}

+---

+The Simon Says app is Pip's take on the classic game where you are shown a sequence of items and have to recall them in the correct order.
+You can either tap the displayed sequence on the screen, or use the capacitive touch board.

+{{< figure src="SimonSays2.png" >}}

+The game is pre-loaded with some recommended objects, but you can modify the images and attach any conductive item you wish.
+Default objects are:

+- Apple
+- Banana
+- Aluminium can
+- Coin
+- Aluminium foil
+- Metal key
+- Metal spoon
+- Glass of water

+{{< hint danger >}}
+As some of these objects contain water, you should thoroughly clean the top of the connecting leads after use in order to prevent corrosion.
+Alternatively, you can attach a paper clip to the leads and insert the paper clip into fruits, vegetables and liquids.
+{{< /hint >}}

+{{< hint warning >}}
+If using the capacitive touch board, you need to press the **MODE** button and select **NUMBER** mode.
+{{< /hint >}}

+---

+{{< figure src="Space1.png" >}}

+---

+A retro classic, this version of Space Invaders is written in Lua Love.
+You can use the controllers to play the gam, using the **LEFT** and **RIGHT** buttons on the left controller to move and the **Y** button on the right controller to fire.
+You can also use the Capacitive Touch panel to play the game.

+{{< figure src="Space2.png" >}}

+{{< hint warning >}}
+If using the capacitive touch board, you need to press the **MODE** button and select **CURSOR** mode.
+Attach leads to pad 3 and 4 for directional control and pad 5 to fire.
+These leads can then be connected to a home-made controller, or and conductive material.
+{{< /hint >}}